 Curly Clayton (Harvey Ormerod)

-1957 SS deluxe.
-The 1st year this guitar was sold, the first batch were mainly white with black trim
+The 1st year this Guitar was sold, the initialt batch were mainly White with Black trim

-Curly was an exceptional guitarist, by all accounts, but was much more than this – he was an extremely intelligent man who had a variety of interests – musician, producer, record company owner, author, motorcyclist and photographer.
+Curly was an exceptional guitarist, by all accounts, but was much more than this – he was an extremely intelligent man who had a variety of interests – musician, producer, record company owner, author, motorcyclist & photographer.
 Curly was born in 1919 and grew up in the Highbury area of London.
-He started playing the guitar when he was 16 and practised day and night.
-His musical influences were Eddie Lang, Charlie Christian and Django Reinhardt, from which he said “all others sprang”.
-One night, his friends egged him on to get on stage when a local big band was playing and that was his first break into music.
+He started playing the Guitar when he was 16 and practised day & night.
+His musical influences were Eddie Lang, Charlie Christian & Django Reinhardt, from which he said “all others sprang”.
+One night, his friends egged him on to get on Stage when a local Big Band was playing and that was his 1st break into Music.
 An early news clipping from the Melody Maker, with Curly appearing under his real surname (Ormerod) – he told me that he started using Clayton (another family name) because he got fed up of having to spell out his real name to everyone.
-He worked in Glasgow for 2 years during the Second World War for the BBC Scottish Variety Orchestra as the featured soloist.
-Curly also worked for a variety of big bands, including Sid Millward, Edmundo Ros, Eddie Calvert, Frank Weir, Stanley Black and Felix Mendelssohn’s Hawaiians.
-Whilst working for Eddie Calvert, he appeared in a small musical film in 1939, listed as Curly Ormerod called Eddie Carroll and his Boys (the others being Gavin Owen and Billy Day)
+He worked in Glasgow for 2 years WW2 for the BBC Scottish Variety Orchestra as the featured Soloist.
+Curly also worked for a variety of Big Bands, including Sid Millward, Edmundo Ros, Eddie Calvert, Frank Weir, Stanley Black & Felix Mendelssohn’s Hawaiians.
+Whilst working for Eddie Calvert, he appeared in a small Musical Film in 1939, listed as Curly Ormerod called Eddie Carroll and his Boys (the others being Gavin Owen & Billy Day)

-Curly was not only a noted jazz guitarist, he played Latin American style for several of these bands and in session, being the house guitarist for Melodisc Records who made Calypso recordings for sale back in the West Indies.
-He frequently played at two Carribbean clubs in London at the time – one in Denman Street and the Sugar Hill Club, Mason’s Yard off St James.
-Curly also published a number of articles in the music press of the day – making the front cover of BMG in September 1949, as well as two books – The Guitar Without Music in 1957 and 1001 chords for Jazz Guitarists.
-Curly also worked in the new arena of TV ad music, as shown by a story posted by a user of Spectorpop website “Back in the summer of 1955″, British advertising agencies were just coming to terms with the concept.
-The first agency to specially record a piece of music for an ad was J. Walter Thompson on Monday August 1 1955 when George Browne and his Calypso-Mambo Band recorded a one-minute song for use on a pilot commercial.
-Besides George, who played the guitar and sang, there was Curly Clayton who also played guitar and Pat Ryan on bongos.”
+Curly was not only a noted Jazz Guitarist, he played Latin American style for several of these Bands and in Session, being the House Guitarist for Melodisc Records who made Calypso Recordings for sale back in the West Indies.
+He frequently played at 2 Carribbean Clubs in London at the time – one in Denman Street and the Sugar Hill Club, Mason’s Yard off St James.
+Curly also published a number of articles in the music press of the day – making the front cover of BMG in September 1949, as well as 2 books – The Guitar Without Music in 1957 & 1001 Chords for Jazz Guitarists.
+Curly also worked in the new arena of TV Ad Music, as shown by a story posted by a user of Spectorpop website “Back in the summer of 1955“, British advertising agencies were just coming to terms with the concept.
+The 1st Agency to specially record a piece of Music for an Ad was J Walter Thompson on Monday 1st August 1955 when George Browne & his Calypso-Mambo Band recorded a one-minute song for use on a Pilot Commercial.
+Besides George, who played the Guitar and sang, there was Curly Clayton who also played Guitar & Pat Ryan on Bongos.”

-Throughout the 1940s through to the 1970s, Curly worked as a session musician and sound engineer, in clubs around London and also worked as a private guitar tutor.
-Around this time, he also started opened a small recording studio in Highbury Place, which I believe was called Curly Clayton’s Sound Studio.
-This was where he recorded the famous first session with the Rolling Stones in 1962 (for which Curly says he was paid the grand sum of £3!).
+Throughout the 1940s through to the 1970s, Curly worked as a Session Musician and Sound Engineer, in Clubs around London and also worked as a private Guitar Tutor.
+Around this time, he also started opened a small recording Studio in Highbury Place, which I believe was called Curly Clayton’s Sound Studio.
+This was where he recorded the famous 1st Session with the Rolling Stones in 1962 (for which Curly says he was paid the grand sum of £3! or £1 oper track).
 Although this is what Curly seems to be remembered for above all else, he did not regard this as anything more than a simple recording job.
-The three tracks, produced as a demo for EMI.
+The 3 tracks, produced as a Demo for EMI.

-The recording studio was located in a large house that recently was featured in the Sunday Telegraph, where it was intact as one house.
-Curly described it to me “When we were there, we took over the first floor flat as well eventually because the studio sounds came up there and the owner couldn’t stand it.
-He sportingly decided to move into the coach house he had designed alongside, and let us have the extra.
-We had the main drawing room and veranda of the original house and the basement studio beneath all for £7 a week.
-We had to leave in 1963 because the owner wanted to sell the lot with the garages etc for £19,000”.
-Curly then moved his studio to Swan Yard, just around the corner.
-During this time Curly recorded hundreds of young bands – The Caravelles – “You Don’t Have To Be A Baby To Cry”, The Pathfinders (1964) “I’m Ashamed”, tracks with The Monotones, Dave Cooke, Dave Stopp, The Dave Clark Five and Rod Stewart, to name a few.
-He also recorded a song called “Space Walk” by the Vikings, but this was eventually released under the name of Gemini, with a different producer listed but it was the same recording.
-Bob Jackson recorded several times at Curly’s studio and remembers Curly well – “I recorded many song demos and theme music in his studio.
-Curly had a great understanding of musicians and how they reacted under recording conditions.
+The Recording Studio was located in a large house that recently was featured in the Sunday Telegraph, where it was intact as one house.
+Curly described it to me “When we were there, we took over the 1st Floor Flat as well eventually because the Studio Sounds came up there and the owner couldn’t stand it.
+He sportingly decided to move into the Coach House he had designed alongside, and let us have the extra.
+We had the main Drawing Room & Veranda of the original house and the Basement Studio beneath all for £7 a week.
+We had to leave in 1963 because the Owner wanted to sell the lot with the Garages etc for £19,000”.
+Curly then moved his Studio to Swan Yard, just around the corner.
+During this time Curly recorded 100s of young bands – The Caravelles – “You Don’t Have To Be A Baby To Cry”, The Pathfinders (1964) “I’m Ashamed”, tracks with The Monotones, Dave Cooke, Dave Stopp, The Dave Clark Five & Rod Stewart, to name a few.
+He also recorded a song called “Space Walk” by the Vikings, but this was eventually released under the name of Gemini, with a different Producer listed but it was the same recording.
+Bob Jackson recorded several times at Curly’s Studio and remembers Curly well – “I recorded many song demos & theme music in his Studio.
+Curly had a great understanding of Musicians and how they reacted under recording-conditions.
 This coupled with his fantastic sense of humour meant that he was simply a pleasure to work with.
 Curly was very kind to me giving me many hours of free recording time and lots of encouragement.”

 British traditionalists (and some in other countries) are familiar with the recordings of the traditional Catholic liturgy made by the Coimbra Recording Company to the very highest professional standards – recordings which have been acclaimed for their excellence even by secular critics.
 The man behind Coimbra recordings is my very good friend Harvey Ormerod and Harvey is a man who simply could not stand back and allow an event like the Mass at Lille to remain nothing more than a memory in the minds of those who had the privilege to be present.
-He phoned me the day before the Mass and said that he hoped to get over to France to record it.
+He phoned me the day before the Mass and said that he hoped to get over to France to Record it.
 He later phoned me back to say that it couldn’t be done.
-He had contacted every major record company in France but not one would cooperate.
-They all said that at such short notice it was a complete impossibility and, in any case, 29 August 76 came during a period of public holiday and if it hadn’t been impossible already it would have been impossible in any case (this is known as Gallic logic).
+He had contacted every major Record Company in France but not one would cooperate.
+They all said that at such short notice it was a complete impossibility and, in any case, 29th August 1976 came during a period of public holiday and if it hadn’t been impossible already it would have been impossible in any case (this is known as Gallic logic).
 But Harvey did not give up.
-He had made an arrangement by phone to meet an independent recording engineer at Lille.
-He didn’t know the engineer, the engineer didn’t know him; neither one knew if the other was in good faith, and they were to meet in the parking lot at Lille where Harvey would look out for a grey Citröen car.
-Harvey Ormerod duly arrived in Lille on the morning of 29 August, went to the parking lot of the International Fair, and found several thousand cars there already including hundreds of grey Citroens.
+He had made an arrangement by phone to meet an independent Recording Engineer at Lille.
+He didn’t know the engineer, the engineer didn’t know him; neither one knew if the other was in good faith, and they were to meet in the parking lot at Lille where Harvey would lookout for a grey Citröen Car.
+Harvey Ormerod duly arrived in Lille on the morning of 29th August, went to the parking lot of the International Fair, and found several 1,000 cars there already including 100s of grey Citroens.
 He virtually abandoned hope.
 Seconds later there was a tap on his shoulder and a smiling Frenchman greeted him.
-He took Harvey to a recording van from which cables let into the auditorium through a freshly made hole in the brick wall.
-Only a French engineer would have overcome the problem of gaining entrance to the auditorium in such a direct manner. – Michael D
+He took Harvey to a Recording Van from which cables let into the Auditorium through a freshly made hole in the brick wall.
+Only a French Engineer would have overcome the problem of gaining entrance to the Auditorium in such a direct manner. – Michael D

 Curly’s Encounter with Django